IntersectMBO/plutus/docusaurus/docs/adr/adr1.md

 ### Decision

 Clearly state the solution chosen.
 It is the selection of one of the positions that the architect could have taken.
 It is stated in full sentences, with active voice.
-“We will …”
+'We will …'

 ### Tags